lrisch-l/lrisch-l/README.md

-# 👋 Hi, I'm Leandro Risch
+# 👋 Leandro Risch here

+🧪 QA Engineer by day, bug hunter by night
-💼 QA Engineer based in Juiz de Fora, Brazil
+🌍 From Juiz de Fora, Brazil — but my tests run worldwide
-🔍 Currently exploring new opportunities and building open-source testing tools
+📊 Obsessed with Cypress, Mochawesome, and making reports look like dashboards
+💬 I speak fluent JavaScript, sarcasm, and error messages

 ---